Soo2024/new/README.md

                 npm install

     The project here used expo go application ( a simple app) .
+Link below is reference to set up the project.

     Here is the reference Link: https://reactnative.dev/docs/environment-setup?guide=quickstart

+    Make Sure follow the instructions of the website link above.